schneider-simon/uva-software-evolution/src/series1/readme.md

 ```
 [Heitlager, 2007]

-Couting every line that occurs more than once means that we have to count the original lines and all of its duplicates.
+Counting every line that occurs more than once means that we have to count the original lines and all of its duplicates.
 Since the original line is also a line that "occurs more than once".

 On the other hand, there are other sources that give a more elaborate definition of duplicates and some of them state that the original line should not be considered part of the code duplication: [Roy, 2009]

 * __Definition 1__: Code Fragment.
 A code fragment (CF) is any sequence of code lines (with
 or without comments).
 It can be of any granularity, e.g., function definition, begin-end block, or